vkadlcik/DB48X-on-DM42/help/db48x.md

 ![DB48X keyboard layout](keyboard.png)

+If you are using DB48X on a DM42, it is almost possible to do it without a keyboard overlay.
 Some keys that have little use or no direct equivalent for RPL are remapped as follows:

 * _Σ+_ is used to call [ToolsMenu](#ToolsMenu), which select a menu based on context, notably the content of the stack.